Frequently Asked Questions About the United States National CAD Standard® (NCS)

 If the required module size in your drawing set is larger than you need for interior elevations, consider using the multiple view interior elevation indicator symbol because it allows up to four interior elevations (views A, B, C, and D) to be placed within the same drawing block.

-2. Typically in the A-1xx section, the NCS system aligns the floor plans with the drawing number (i.e. 1st floor is 101, 2nd floor is 102, etc.), but there are also other Plan and Horizontal Views information that are put in the 100's in various places.
+FYI: The requirement to allow user-defined module sizes in the UDS was suggested by an interior designer for that very purpose. - Typically in the A-1xx section, the NCS system aligns the floor plans with the drawing number (i.e. 1st floor is 101, 2nd floor is 102, etc.), but there are also other Plan and Horizontal Views information that are put in the 100's in various places.
 For instance, G(or GI)-101 is listed as Location and Area Maps.
 Then G-102 is Code Summary Fire Exiting and Separation (which I come to interpret as Life Safety plans since it is in the Plan designator, not the notes designator), so the first floor, no longer aligning the floor number with the drawing number.
 Is the number alignment on between floor number and sheet number a happy coincidence, or is that a goal of the system?

-3. What about a large floor plan that we divide into 2 or 4 sheets, for example.
+The sheet sequence numbers are user-defined. - What about a large floor plan that we divide into 2 or 4 sheets, for example.
 Would these be placed as detail sheets in Section 4?
 Or in Section 1?

 According to the Drafting Conventions Module, auditoriums, kitchens, and laboratories are examples of rooms that usually require large-scale views; stairwells, toilet rooms, elevator shafts, and mechanical and electrical rooms are also examples of plans referenced to the enlarged plan.
 This wording, combined with the examples of large scale views, implies that sheet type designator 4 sheets are for individual areas drawn at larger scale.
 The Common Scale table indicates that enlarged plans should be drawn at 1/2" = 1'-0".